SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source.md

 ### Vendor configuration

-#### Account Level
+**Account Level**.
 The integration must be configured with the Access Key ID and Secret Access Key.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for guidance to create the Access Key ID and Secret Access Key.

-#### Organization Level
+**Organization Level**.
 The integration must be configured with the Access Key ID, Secret Access Key, Admin Role ARN, and Member Role Name.
 Refer to the [CloudQuery documentation](https://www.cloudquery.io/blog/deploying-cloudquery-into-aws-org) for guidance to create the Admin Role ARN and Member Role Name.

 ### Source configuration